 So yes, when I hear people are too daunted by trip planning to actually plan a trip, I get it.

 But I’m also here to say that creating your own vacation itinerary is not as difficult as it seems.
 And the outcome is very rewarding: you get to travel the world and take a trip exactly tailored to what you want it to be.
 Making your own arrangements is usually cheaper than going through a travel agency, and once you do it once you know you can do it again.
 You just need a plan.
-Some direction, key steps to guide you through the process.
+Some direction, some key steps to guide you through the process.

 If you’re interested in learning how to make travel plans without being overwhelmed by the task, read on for my how-to guide for creating a vacation itinerary.